-Discussions with the faculty, Program Director, DIO, and the Internal Medicine Medical Education Committees regarding progress in meeting the objectives of the training program (scheduled formally at regular intervals).
+- Discussions with the Program Director and/or Assistant Program Director regarding progress in meeting the goals and objectives of the training program (scheduled formally, twice per year).

-The resident will attend those committee meetings to which s/he has been assigned by the Program Director or DIO (these may include Medicine Peer Review, Rapid Response/Code Blue, Quality Improvement and Patient Safety, Code Stroke, Utilization Review, etc.)
+- The resident will attend those committee meetings to which he/she has been assigned by the Program Director or DIO (these may include Medicine Peer Review, Rapid Response/Code Blue, Quality Improvement and Patient Safety, Code Stroke, Utilization Review, etc.)

-- The resident must obtain an educational limited license and controlled substance license in the state of Michigan to start their residency and the fee is covered by the program.
-Residents must take part III of COMLEX/USMLE in order to advance to the second year of the residency and must pass by the end of the second year.
-Residents can continue on an educational license for the duration of the residency but in order to moonlight, residents must obtain a full Michigan Osteopathic license and DEA number, which is at the residents’ own cost.
+- The resident must obtain an educational limited license and controlled substance license in the state of Michigan prior to the start of residency (the fee is covered by the program).
+Residents can continue on an educational license for the duration of the residency but in order to moonlight, residents must obtain a full Michigan license and DEA number, which is at the residents’ own cost.

 Didactic attendance policy

-ICU and Night Float rotations are exempt from the above requirements except for MKSAP Board Review.
+- ICU and Night Float rotations are exempt from select didactic sessions